Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/05 - Release Engineering/README.md

 Skill Description
 -----------------
 The Fellow understands the process of compiling, assembling and delivery of software builds into a finished product.
-The Fellow also undertsands how to document release procedures.
+The Fellow also understands how to document release procedures.

 Outputs